 One of the most interesting areas of the programme is the elective period at the end of Year 4, in which you will spend time studying one or more topics in the UK or abroad.
 This is a vital and challenging aspect of the programme enabling you to gain experience invaluable to your future career and personal development.

-All candidates for dentistry must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-Your overall UKCAT score will be used in our selection for interview in conjunction with your academic performance to date.
-To register, and for further information please see: www.ukcat.ac.uk
+All candidates for dentistry must undertake the United Kingdom Clinical Aptitude Test (UCAT).
+Your overall UCAT score will be used in our selection for interview in conjunction with your academic performance to date.
+To register, and for further information please see: www.ucat.ac.uk

 Due to A levels changing to the linear system from 2017, we now have different A level requirements dependant on the year you achieved your A levels.